Nesonektris

-Anatomy
+Description

 N. aldridgei is known from several incomplete fossils which suggest that, in life, it was a fairly large animal (when compared to other vetulicolians).
-The largest fossil is about 150 millimetres long, leading researchers to estimate that that individual was about 170 millimetres long.
+The largest fossil is about 150 millimetres (5.9 inches) long, leading researchers to estimate that that individual was about 170 millimetres (6.7 inches) long.
 The exquisitely preserved fossils show that running the length inside the tail was a notochord, thereby demonstrating the animal's chordate affinities as being related to tunicates.
-The forebody, and overall form are similar to vetulicolids of Vetulicolidae, though, its researchers do not have confidence to place N. aldridgei within either Vetulicolid families Vetulicolidae, or Didazoonidae.
+The forebody, and overall form are similar to vetulicolids of Vetulicolidae, though, its researchers do not have confidence to place N. aldridgei within either of the families within Vetulicolida (Vetulicolidae or Didazoonidae).

 Etymology

 The genus name translates as "island swimmer" in reference to both its obvious adaptations for a nektonic lifestyle in the water column, and the great distance between Kangaroo Island and China, the primary center of vetulicolian diversity, even during Cambrian times.
 The specific name commemorates the efforts and memory of Richard "Dick" Aldridge for his crucial research in resolving vetulicolian affinities.